Our Team

 Originally from Michigan, Lisa and her husband, Jim, moved to Kinston over 23 years ago and have called Kinston their home ever since.
 An Occupational Therapist by trade, Lisa worked in Wayne and Lenoir County Public Schools for over three years.
 She then began homeschooling her three children and was a tutor in the Kinston Classical Conversations group for 9 years.
 Having a heart for children who are economically disadvantaged, Lisa served for two years as the executive director of The Gate, a faith-based community center serving youth in East Kinston.
 Lisa’s passion is sharing the gospel and the love of Christ with all ages, and she loves teaching her students.

-Angie Jarman – Kindergarten Teacher
+Joy Perez – Kindergarten Teacher

 Megan Duty – First Grade Teacher